veselinastaneva/th-docs/deployment/sklearn.md

 ### `help`

-**TeachableHub use this rule to generate Docs section automatically where explain what is this feature about.** This is very helpful when your backend team or 3rd-party integrator consume the API, because they will be aware what data they should provide to the Teachable Predict API.
+**TeachableHub uses this rule to generate Docs section automatically where explain what is this feature about.** This is very helpful when your backend team or 3rd-party integrator consumes the API because they will be aware of what data they should provide to the Teachable Predict API.

 ```python
 deployment.schema({